How many Google Nest or Google Wifi points do I need?

 The bigger your house, the more points you'll need to have whole-home Wi-Fi coverage.

-Here’s an estimate of how much Wi-Fi coverage you’ll get with a Google Wifi system:
+Here’s an estimate of how much Wi-Fi coverage you’ll get with a Google Nest Wifi or Google Wifi system:

-*These coverage estimates are for homes with timber frames.
-Homes made of other materials may see different Wi-Fi coverage.
+**Google Nest Wifi and Google Wifi coverage estimates are for homes with timber frames.
+Homes made of other materials or with unusual layouts may see different Wi-Fi coverage.

-Google Wifi points work best when they can see each other with a clear line of sight.
+Points work best when they can see each other with a clear line of sight.
 Barriers like heavy furniture and walls made of thick concrete or brick can influence Wi-Fi performance.
-With additional Wifi points, it’ll be easier to strategically place them in a way that avoids obstructions.
+With additional points, it’ll be easier to strategically place them in a way that avoids obstructions.

 Neighborhood Wi-Fi congestion

 Crowded Wi-Fi areas like apartment buildings can result in crowded Wi-Fi channels and reduced Wi-Fi performance.
 In these environments, the closer you are to a point, the better your Wi-Fi performance will be.